YCChenVictor/blog-frontend/_posts/Interest_Topic/music/songwriting/songwriting.md

 Steps:

-1. live life and feel it and then compose the melodies
+1. live life and feel it and then compose the melodies while thinking about them (you can compose an article first)
-2. get inspirations past music, movie, and literature
+2. get inspirations past music, movie, and literature and also practice compositions from others
 3. drop down melodies for verse, pre-chorus, chorus, bridge
    1. record it directly with phone
-   2. compose music sheet with musescore
+   2. compose music sheet with musescore to find the chords
    3. record it with record audio
 4. arrange bass line for the melodies
 5. arrange chords based on the melodies (the composition of the chords should be the notes in the measure)